 It is essential for students to recognise the role that Year 10 studies play in their pathway through Year 11 and 12.
-Below is the Springfield Central SHS Senior Pathways document that will help guide subject selections in the senior school.
+On the next page is the Springer Pathways document that will help guide subject selections in the senior school.